-Air dry clay is still a relatively new artistic medium, and one of the keys to a successful sculpture is a strong armature.
-These tips will work best with Creative Paperclay, but other high quality air dry clays, such as La Doll, will follow the same principles.
+As a relatively new artistic medium, air dry clay requires a strong armature to create successful sculptures.
+The tips provided in this article will work best with Creative Paperclay, but other high-quality air dry clays, like La Doll, will follow the same principles.

 What's an armature?